qgis/QGIS-Documentation/docs/training_manual/qgis_server/install.rst

 |WN|
 -------------------------------------------------------------------------------

-Now that you've installed QGIS Server and it's accesible through the HTTP protocol, we need to learn how to access some of the services it can offer.
+Now that you've installed QGIS Server and it's accessible through the HTTP protocol, we need to learn how to access some of the services it can offer.
 The topic of the next lesson is to learn how to access QGIS Server WMS services.